ajmcf52/chitchat/dev_notes/diary.md

 Tomorrow, I will move on to verifying the functionality of the buttons on _RoomNamePanel_, after which I will move on to verifying the functionality of _ChatWindow_.

 Until next time.

+---

+## Bugs.
+A lot of bugs.
+But we're fixing them.

+### Friday, August 19th 4:58PM PST

+---

+Title says it all.
+I must have neutralized around 25 bugs in 2 hours, some more significant than others, some tricky, some not.
+I probably forgot to synchronize on wait() or notify() calls half a dozen times.
+That is still a habit I need to adopt, apparently.
+Luckily, that one is an extremely easy bug to identify and fix.

+For next time, the last bug I solved today is on line 129 of _initializeUser()_ of **SessionCoordinator.java**; the chat room is loading up.
+We are getting closer and closer.
+Just have to keep plugging away.